Meigs Field: Northerly Island

 By August 2003, construction crews had finished the demolition of Meigs Field.
 Northerly Island is now a park that features prairie grasses, strolling paths and a giant pond.
 In 2005, the 7,500 seat Huntington Bank Pavilion, which hosts music concerts in the summer, opened on the site.
 The island also has a modest beach named 12th Street Beach.

 Other Chicagoans had a different vision for the lakefront area.
 After the 2003 closure, the Friends of Meigs Field introduced a new plan, "Parks and Planes," which promoted the idea of an aviation museum, small operating runway, and park land on the property.
 This plan suggested that Chicago could qualify for federal funds earmarked for airport property acquisition to purchase many more acres of parkland in Chicago's neighborhoods and to improve the Chicago Park District's maintenance budget.

-In media

-Meigs was the default airport for the Microsoft Flight Simulator series until Microsoft Flight Simulator 2004, though the airport remains operational in Flight Simulator 2004.
-In Flight Simulator X, it was completely removed from the scenery, up until the Steam Edition of the game added it as downloadable content in 2015.
-Third party add-ons such as "FTX Merrill C. Meigs Field" or "Aerosoft's US Cities X – Chicago" are available to add Meigs back in, while others close or remove the airport for previous versions of the game.
-Meigs was absent in the initial version 2020 version of Microsoft Flight Simulator, however, it was added as part of the 40th anniversary update, which released on November 11, 2022. and third-party add-ons are available to include the airport and others, like Hong Kong's Kai Tak Airport, which have been previously demolished.

-In Need for Speed: ProStreet released by Electronic Arts in 2007, the Meigs field appears named as Chicago Airfield, and the player can drive around and race in a modified festival inspired closed race track built around the airstrip.
-It is available to race only in Grip, Time Attack, Sector Shootout, Grip Class, Drift, Wheelie Competition, 1/4 Mile Drag and 1/2 Mile Drag races.

-In Midtown Madness released by Microsoft in 1999, the player is free to drive around a computer-generated version of the Meigs field, as well as in Driver 2, released in 2000 by Reflections.

-Meigs Field was seen in the Season 4 Knight Rider season premiere "Knight of the Juggernaut".